paulbalandan/codeigniter4-installer/README.md

 - `-f|--force` - Force install on existing directory.

 **Note:** These options are not enabled by default.
 You should provide your set of options.

-## License

-Liaison Installer for CodeIgniter4 is open-sourced software license under the [MIT License](LICENSE).